Reduce the Amount of Waste Going to Landfills

 -

 The EPA’s WasteWise Update: The Measure of Success-Calculating Waste Reduction provides steps to suggest, implement, measure, and evaluate waste reduction policies and programs.
-In order of measuring success, the policies and programs must be known with tangible results.
-WasteWise suggest following these guidelines to lower the amount of waste entering the landfill.
+In order to measure success, the policies and programs selected must have tangible results.
+WasteWise suggest following these guidelines to lower the amount of waste entering landfills:

-- Determine what the organization needs to measure, whether is may be waste prevention, recycling collection, and buying or manufacturing products with recycled content.
+- Determine what the organization needs to measure, whether it may be waste prevention, recycling collection, or buying or manufacturing products with recycled content.

-- Evaluating the sources available to find the measurement data.
-Sources may be discussions with employees, the amount of recyclables at the end of each workday or week, and purchasing records to track items purchased.
+- Evaluate the sources available to find the measurement data.
+Sources may be discussions with employees, the amount of recyclables at the end of each workday or week, or purchasing records.

 - Establish a baseline to know the status quo when the program first began.